-Social Security Administration Factsheet: SSA Publication No. 05-10007 May 2019 earning their own Social Security retirement benefit.
+financially dependent on the working spouse.
+It's now common for both spouses to work, each earning their own Social Security retirement benefit.
 The law requires a person's spouse, widow, or widower benefit to be offset by the dollar amount of their own retirement benefit.